Tua’s day: Lots of good, 2 bad picks and more trade talk - NewsBreak

 Tua’s day: Lots of good, 2 bad picks and more trade talk

-MIAMI GARDENS, Fla. — Tua Tagovailoa’s numbers said he merited a different outcome.
+MIAMI GARDENS, Fla.
+(AP) — Tua Tagovailoa’s numbers said he merited a different outcome.

 These were the stats that the Miami Dolphins’ quarterback posted on Sunday: 32 of 40 passing, 291 yards, four touchdowns.
 There had been only one prior instance of a quarterback being that accurate, and throwing for that many yards and touchdowns, in a loss.